DanielSincere/Sh/README.md

 - [ShXcrun](https://github.com/FullQueueDeveloper/ShXcrun) for a Sh wrapper around tools shipped with Xcode such as `xcodebuild` and `altool`.
 - [ShGit](https://github.com/FullQueueDeveloper/ShGit) for a Sh wrapper around Git.
 - [Sh1Password](https://github.com/FullQueueDeveloper/Sh1Password) for a Sh wrapper around 1Password's CLI version 2.

+## About the author

+Follow Full Queue Developer on [Twitch](https://twitch.tv/FullQueueDeveloper) for live coding, [Discord](http://FullQueueDeveloper.com/discord) for hanging out, and [Mastodon](https://mastodon.online/@FullQueueDeveloper) for updates.
+If this library helps you out, you can [sponsor on GitHub](https://github.com/sponsors/FullQueueDeveloper).